Are you looking for alternatives to Facebook and other mainstream social media? Let’s take a look at alternative social networks for 2019 and beyond.

 Still can’t find a social network you like?

 Take a look at this illustrated tutorial at Purely Space.
 It shows you how you can make your own social network for free (after the cost of a cheap hosting plan and a domain name), no coding knowledge required.
-I’ve looked into the pricing, and it looks like you could do it for around $100 a year.
-You could put in Adsense ads or sponsored ads to earn money.
+I’ve looked into the pricing, and it looks like you could do it for under $10 a month.
+That's less than the cost of a T-shirt!
+Plus it stands to earn money from Adsense ads or sponsored ads.